 The red silicone mould retails at approximately £6.00 to £10.00 and is widely available from eBay and Amazon.
 This is pretty competitive when compared with its tin counterpart, which can set you back £20.00 to £30.00.
 It comes in three separate parts: top, bottom, and an insert that enables you to create a well for your favourite fillings - cream, jam, or fruit for the more virtuous of you ( not me!).
 The possibilities are endless.

 The instructions are clear but to the point, but the included recipes are limited.
 However, a quick trawl of the internet brings a plethora of options for all tastes.
 I plumped for the good old tried and tested vanilla option.

 Whilst the moulds are silicone they do need to be thoroughly greased prior to use.
 You can use butter, but I would really recommend a baking release spray - less mess, more economical, and a better result.
-Dr Oetker Cake Release Spray is a good place to start and readily available at most supermarkets.
+Dr. Oetker Cake Release Spray is a good place to start and is readily available at most supermarkets.
 You can also use a cooking spray with similar results.

-*TIP* Cooking timings are included but think they can be fairly hit and miss, and much depends on the type of my oven you have.
+*TIP* Cooking timings are included but think they can be fairly hit and miss, and much depends on the type of oven you have.
 Bear in mind the top section needs less time to cook, and you will need to keep an eye on both parts to gauge the bake.
-As the top can often cook quicker, to prevent a burnt top, you can cover with baking parchment or a silicone sheet.
+As the top can often cook quicker, to prevent a burnt top, you can cover it with baking parchment or a silicone sheet.

 |The Finished Result!|